 How to Find Your Storage Size in Google Workspace (G Suite)?

-After migrating data to your Google Workspaces (formerly G Suite) environment, it is important to know how much data you are using in the cloud.
+After migrating data to your Google Workspace (formerly G Suite) environment, it is important to know how much data you are using in the cloud.
 Is there an easy way to do this?
-The Google Workspaces Admin Console readily provides all relevant information, including data used, about your Google Workspaces account.
-Let’s see how you can quickly determine the amount of data you are using across your Google Workspaces environment in a few simple steps.
+The Google Workspaces Admin Console readily provides all relevant information, including data used, about your Google Workspace account.
+Let’s see how you can quickly determine the storage size in the Google Workspace environment in a few simple steps.

 Login to your Google Workspaces Admin Console.